SarthakMakhija/movie-inventory/README.md

 We would also like to allow anyone to retrieve these movie snapshots.

 As mentioned, we are an "API first" company and we now expect to build two APIs -
-- one that gets all the movie snapshots from our system
+- one that *gets all movie snapshots* from our system
     - is an OPEN API
-- one that creates movie snapshots in our system by fetching the information from omdb
+- one that *creates movie snapshots* in our system by fetching the information from omdb
     - is a protected API
     - every request should contain a header "x-api-key" with "d2ViLWFwcGxpY2F0aW9uLWluLWZsYXNr" as the value
     - allow our people to pass mutiple movie titles to be fetched from OMDB

-We expect proper REST status in the system -
+We expect proper **REST status** in the system -
 - 500 for INTERNAL_SERVER_ERROR
 - 200 for OK
 - 201 for CREATED